RakeshpatilLB/picorv32/picosoc/README.md

 | 0x02000004 ..
 0x02000007 | UART Clock Divider Register             |
 | 0x02000008 ..
 0x0200000B | UART Send/Recv Data Register            |
 | 0x03000000 ..
 0xFFFFFFFF | Memory mapped user peripherals          |

+*Purpose: The memory map lets software know where to read/write to interact with RAM, flash storage, UART (serial), or custom hardware.
+*For example: Writing to address 0x03000000 turns on/off the LEDs on the FPGA board.

 Reading from the addresses in the internal SRAM region beyond the end of the physical SRAM will read from the corresponding addresses in serial flash.